MonkeFon/Ideenmanagement-Plattform/README.md

 *Same app, tenant-dependent colour scheme — and fully isolated data (Globex sees none of FOM's ideas).*

-The login page has a one-click picker for these accounts.
+The login page has a one-click picker for these accounts and defaults to `lifon@fom.de`.

 > **Giving a demo?** [`docs/DEMO.md`](docs/DEMO.md) is a timed ~10-minute run-of-show, and
 > `scripts\demo-prep.ps1` gets every service up and pre-warms the semantic search in one command